ssksameer56/Torrent-O/README.md

 ### Torrent-O
-A Python Implementation of the BitTorrent Protocol with Event-Driven Twisted Framework
+A Python Implementation of the BitTorrent Protocol with Event-Driven Twisted Framework Uses -

-Features -

-  Uses Event-Driven Twisted Framework
+Twisted Framework

-  Graphical User Interface

-  Employs sequential data requesting strategy
+HTTP Requests

+Bencoder